Arithmetic purity of the Hardy-Littlewood property and geometric sieve for affine quadrics: Acknowledgments

 \section{Acknowledgments}

-The first author was supported by a Humboldt-Forschungsstipendiaten.
-The second author was supported by grant DE 1646/4-2 of the Deutsche Forschungsgemeinschaft.
+We are grateful to Mikhail Borovoi, Zeév Rudnick and Olivier Wittenberg for their interest in our work.
 We would like to address our gratitude to Ulrich Derenthal for his generous support at Leibniz Universit\"at Hannover.
-We are in debt to Tim Browning for an invitation to IST Austria.
-The enlightening discussion with him yields overall improvements of a preliminary version of this paper.
+We are in debt to Tim Browning for an enlightening discussion and to the anonymous referees for critical comments, which lead to overall improvements of various preliminary versions of this paper.
 Part of this work was carried out and reported during a visit to the University of Science and Technology of China.
 We thank Yongqi Liang for offering warm hospitality.
+The first author was supported by a Humboldt-Forschungsstipendium.
+The second author was supported by grant DE 1646/4-2 of the Deutsche Forschungsgemeinschaft.